yilisharcs/Dotfiles/README.md

 # TODO

-- [ ] Figure out where to put this: `gnome-keyring-daemon --replace --components=ssh,secrets,pkcs11`.
+- [ ] Figure out where to put these:
+    * [ ] `gnome-keyring-daemon --replace --components=ssh,secrets,pkcs11`.
 If ssh isn't included, the agent will ask for the password every login.

 # MASKFILE RULES